Sahel13/Qiskit-Protocols-And-Algorithms/README.md

 # Qiskit-Protocols-And-Algorithms

-Files for thw worked examples from the textbook [Learn Quantum Computation using Qiskit](https://qiskit.org/textbook/preface.html).
+Files for the worked-out examples from the textbook [Learn Quantum Computation using Qiskit](https://qiskit.org/textbook/preface.html).